Victoria E. Mateu

 My name is Victoria Mateu [vɪk.ˈtɔ.ɹi.ə mə.ˈtew].
 I'm an Assistant Professor of Hispanic Linguistics at the UCLA Department of Spanish and Portuguese.

-My primary area of interest is first language acquisition (particularly Spanish morphosyntax).
-I am also interested in other populations (Spanish heritage speakers and L2 Learners) theoretical syntax, language processing, and word prosody and the insights that cross-linguistic and acquisition data can provide on these topics.
+My primary areas of interest are child language acquisition (monolingual and bilingual), heritage and second language (L2) acquisition, morphosyntax, language processing, word/morphological segmentation, and the insights that cross-linguistic and acquisition data can provide on these topics.

 Click the links above to access my CV, research (including downloadable papers), and teaching materials.